git-wessel/SILIS/index.md

-## Welcome to GitHub Pages
+## Welcome to SILIS

-You can use the [editor on GitHub](https://github.com/TheWesleyMan/SILIS/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+SILIS means: SImple LogIn System.
+You can use SILIS in you website.
+It's an complete package with everything what's needed.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.